New Moon on

 True anomaly ∠331.4°

-The true anomaly is ∠331.4°.
-At the beginning of the next synodic month the true anomaly is going to be ∠348.7°.
+The true anomaly of the Moon orbit is ∠331.4° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠348.7°.

-11 days after point of apogee on 7 March 2007 at 03:37 in ♎ Libra.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 19 March 2007 at 18:39 in ♈ Aries.
+11 days since point of apogee on 7 March 2007 at 03:37 in ♎ Libra the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 19 March 2007 at 18:39 in ♈ Aries.

 Distance to Moon 365 496 km